rkuma183/wilsonmar.github.io/_posts/2016-05-18-jekyll-with-search.md

    <a target="_blank" href="https://jekyllrb.com/docs/structure/">
    standard structure</a>.

+   Notice the <strong>.jekyll-metadata</strong> entry keeps the file's data local.
+   It will NOT be sent back up to GitHub.

 0. Use a text editor to view the <strong>.gitignore</strong> file.

    The presence of the <strong>_site</strong> line means that the _site folder generated will NOT be sent back up to GitHub because GitHub will generate its own _site folder.

 <a name="InstallRuby"></a>